twilite-web3/twilite-sdk/README.md

-# Twilite SDK
+# Twilite SDK: Ethereum Development Simplified
-## The easiest way to develop applications that utilize the Ethereum blockchain.
+The easiest way to develop applications that utilize the Ethereum blockchain.

 </br>